satoshipay/api/source/includes/_html.md

 --------------------- | -------- | -----------
 `data-sp-type`        | yes      | Must be "donation" `data-sp-id`          | yes      | Unique identifier for the good in SatoshiPay's registry.
 Consists of a hex string, e.g. `558bcdbb1309c59725bdb559`.
 `data-sp-currency`    | no       | The XLM price converted to US Dollars, Euro, or UK Pounds.
 Use currency symbols: 'USD', 'EUR', or 'GBP')
+`data-sp-show-thankyou`| no      | If set to `true`, a "Thank you" notice will be shown permanently after successful donation.
+Default: `false`.
 `data-sp-placeholder` | no       | Absolute or relative URL to placeholder/preview image.
 This will be displayed if the image has not been paid yet.
 E.g. `/placeholders/2.png`.
 `data-sp-height`      | no       | Height of placeholder/preview image in pixels, e.g. `360`.
 `data-sp-width`       | no       | Width of placeholder/preview image in pixels, e.g. `640`.